Catherine Lord

-Catherine Lord (born 1949) is an American artist, writer, curator, social activist, professor, scholar exploring themes of feminism, cultural politics and colonialism.
+Catherine Lord (born 1949) is an American artist, writer, curator, social activist, professor, and scholar exploring themes of feminism, cultural politics, and colonialism.
 In 2010, she was awarded the Harvard Arts Medal.

 Early life and education

 Born in Dominica, she attended a British boarding school in Barbados.
 When she was 13, she moved to Iowa with her family.

 While attending Radcliffe College, where she majored in English, she worked as a research assistant at the Schlesinger Library.
-She earned her Master's of Fine Arts degree in photography and the history of photography at the Visual Studies Workshop, an artists' organization allied with the State University of New York at Buffalo.
+She earned her Master of Fine Arts degree in photography and the history of photography at the Visual Studies Workshop, an artists' organization allied with the State University of New York at Buffalo.
 Lord also edited Afterimage, a journal of photography, film, and video.

 Work

-Her work includes The Effect of Tropical Light on White Men and "text/image project".
+Her work includes The Effect of Tropical Light on White Men and the "text/image project".
 She edited the catalogue for an exhibition of lesbian art, "All but the Obvious".